mrismanaziz/Reforestation/README.md

-## Writing with a broken pencil is pointless.
+## Two guys walked into a bar, the third one ducked.